-- Fluoride rinse, foam, and gel, as well as fluoride varnishes and disposable fluoride trays. - Covered up to three times in a benefit period for children six years old and younger. - Covered twice in a benefit period for children over six years old. - During orthodontic treatment topical fluoride is covered up to three times every 12 months. - Additional fluoride treatments are covered when dentally appropriate.
+- Fluoride rinse, foam, and gel, as well as fluoride varnishes and disposable fluoride trays. - Covered up to three times in a Benefit Period for children six years old and younger. - Covered twice in a Benefit Period for children over six years old.